Azure/azure-powershell/src/ResourceManager/IotHub/Commands.IotHub/help/Get-AzureRmIotHubValidSku.md

 ## SYNTAX

 ```
-Get-AzureRmIotHubValidSku [-ResourceGroupName] <String> [-Name] <String> [<CommonParameters>]
+Get-AzureRmIotHubValidSku [-ResourceGroupName] <String> [-Name] <String>
 ```

 ## DESCRIPTION
 Gets all the valid skus that this IotHub can transition to.
 An IotHub cannot transition between free and the paid skus and vice versa.
 You will have to delete and recreate the iothub if you want to achieve this.

 ## EXAMPLES